Flipping out with many flips: hardness of testing k-monotonicity: Abstract

 \section{Abstract}

-We continue the study of $k$-monotone Boolean functions in the property testing model, initiated by Canonne et al. (ITCS 2017).
-A function $f:\{0,1\}^n\rightarrow \{0,1\}$ is said to be $k$-monotone if it alternates between $0$ and $1$ at most $k$ times on every ascending chain.
+A function $f:\{0,1\}^n\rightarrow \{0,1\}$ is said to be $k$-monotone if it flips between $0$ and $1$ at most $k$ times on every ascending chain.
 Such functions represent a natural generalization of ($1$-)monotone functions, and have been recently studied in circuit complexity, PAC learning, and cryptography.
+Our work is part of a renewed focus in understanding testability of properties characterized by freeness of arbitrary order patterns as a generalization of monotonicity.
+Recently, Canonne et al. (ITCS 2017) initiate the study of $k$-monotone functions in the area of property testing, and Newman et al. (SODA 2017) study testability of families characterized by freeness from order patterns on real-valued functions over the line $[n]$ domain.

-In property testing, the fact that $1$-monotonicity can be locally tested with $\poly n$ queries led to a previous conjecture that $k$-monotonicity can be tested with $\poly(n^k)$ queries.
-In this work we disprove the conjecture, and show that even $2$-monotonicity requires an exponential in $\sqrt{n}$ number of queries.
-Furthermore, even the apparently easier task of distinguishing $2$-monotone functions from functions that are far from being $n^{.01}$-monotone also requires an exponential number of queries.
+We study $k$-monotone functions in the more relaxed {\em parametrized property testing model}, introduced by Parnas et al. (JCSS, 72(6), 2006).
+In this process we resolve a problem left open in previous work.
+Specifically, our results include the following.

-Our results follow from constructions of families that are hard for a canonical tester that picks a random chain and queries all points on it.
-Our techniques rely on a simple property of the violation graph and on probabilistic arguments necessary to understand chain tests.
+\begin{enumerate} \item Testing $2$-monotonicity on the hypercube non-adaptively with one-sided error requires an exponential in $\sqrt{n}$ number of queries.
+This behavior shows a stark contrast with testing (1-)monotonicity, which only needs $\tildeO{\sqrt{n}}$ queries (Khot et al. (FOCS 2015)).
+Furthermore, even the apparently easier task of distinguishing $2$-monotone functions from functions that are far from being $n^{.01}$-monotone also requires an exponential number of queries. \item On the hypercube $[n]^d$ domain, there exists a testing algorithm that makes a constant number of queries and distinguishes functions that are $k$-monotone from functions that are far from being $O(kd^2) $-monotone.
+Such a dependency is likely necessary, given the lower bound above for the hypercube.